Unfitted finite element methods for axisymmetric two-phase flow: Numerical results

 The computational domain is $\mR = [0, 0.5]\times[0,2]$ with $\partial_1\mR =[0,0.5]\times\{0,2\}$ and $\partial_2\mR=\{0.5\}\times[0,2]$.
 Then, on recalling \cite[(15b) and (38)]{aalilija20}, we note that the dynamic interface of the droplet can be approximated by

 and $\varepsilon(t)$ is given by

 In Fig.~\ref{fig:osd1} our obtained numerical results are compared with the approximate solution in \eqref{eq:otf} for the displacement of the upper endpoints of the generating curve.
 Here a very good agreement is observed, which demonstrates the accuracy of our introduced methods.
-For example, our agreement appears to be better than the one observed in \cite[Fig.~8]{aalilija20} for the fully 3d simulation employed there.
 Finally, we visualise the interface and the velocity fields in Fig.~\ref{fig:osd2}.